KevinAst/MyWeb/FireWithin/SermonSeries.md

 change was implemented in the v27.0 ??LINK release.

-To compensate for this, the following table shows a complete history of the sermon series over the years.
+To compensate for this, the following table shows a complete history of all sermon series over the years.
 It includes:

 - when the series started
 - a visual segregation of Sunday and Mid Week series
 - the series duration
 - and whether is is archived or not

+This table can be thought of as a timeline.
+As you progress down, you can easily determine what series was active at any point in time.

 M{ summarizeSermonSeries() }M